 West Fraser is a partner in the Vernon Seed Orchard Company (VSOC), where their soil and climate is beneficial for seed crops from White Spruce, Douglas Fir and Lodgepole Pine seeds.
 VSOC also has an orchard in Quesnel where the northern climate is more favourable for pine seed production.
 Since VSOC’s inception in 1989, it has produced a billion seedlings for the crown land of the Province of British Columbia.
 Close to 60% of its 1 billion seeds have been planted by West Fraser.

-While some seeds are selected to grow into seedlings for planting, we also directly seed certain areas and stimulate trees to naturally regenerate.
+While some seeds are selected to grow into seedlings for planting, we also directly seed certain areas and stimulate trees to naturally regenerate and support genetic diversity.
 Natural regeneration is particularly important where trees have rotted before they could be harvested, such as areas that are affected by the Mountain Pine Beetle infestation.
 In these sites, we take advantage of climate areas that have healthy soil by plowing the earth to create spaces for tree cones to plant their seeds.

 Learn more about our Forest Management practices here.
 Read our other reforestation stories: Sustainable Forest Management Starts with a Seed, Renewable Resource: Planting Trees, Growing Healthy Forests, and Changing Climate, Changing Trees.